 Districts may accept special price reductions even if the reduced price requires the purchase of a specified quantity of units different from the quantity stated in the original price agreement.

-Small purchase procedures
+Small purchase procedures (MPC)

-A school district that has adopted the Model Procurement Code can use small purchase procedures for any contract that does not exceed \$30,000 in the aggregate, if small purchase procedures are in writing and available to the public.
-(Note: Jefferson County cannot exceed \$250,000.)
+A school district can use small purchase procedures for any contract that does not exceed \$20,000 in the aggregate, if small purchase procedures are in writing and available to the public.

 Audits